 Port wines from 1965 make a great 55 year old wine gift, whether for a 55th birthday or anniversary.
 Ports of this year were shaped by a hot dry summer, with a little welcome sporadic rain.
-In general they are rich and powerful port-wines with burnt coffee bean tawny characteristics typical of a hot vintage.
-The vintage was not declared by the major port houses who were looking ahead to the glorious 66 vintage.
-There are very few single quintas port around, however there are some outstanding colheita ports available such as the highly recommended 1965 Taylor's Single Harvest .
+In general they are rich and powerful port wines with burnt coffee bean tawny characteristics typical of a hot vintage.
+The vintage was not declared by the major port houses who were looking ahead to the glorious 66 vintage, and there are very few single quintas port around, however there are some outstanding colheita ports available such as the highly recommended 1965 Taylor's Single Harvest .

 1965 Bordeaux Wines are generally considered to have produced a poor vintage due to wet weather.
-It is unlikely that anything other than the first growths will have sttod the test of time.
+It is unlikely that anything other than the first growths will have stood the test of time.